lulco/phoenix/README.md

 ## Installation

 ### Composer
-This library requires PHP 7.1 or later.
-It works also on PHP 7.2.
+This library requires PHP 7.1 or later (7.2, 7.3, 7.4).
+It works also on PHP 8.0.
 The fastest and recommended way to install Phoenix is to add it to your project using Composer (https://getcomposer.org/).

 ```
 composer require lulco/phoenix